Paris Travel Guide: Insider Tips from a Real Parisian

 The Louvre Museum

-The Louvre Museum is the world’s largest and most visited art museum, home to over 35,000 masterpieces, including the Mona Lisa, the Venus de Milo, and the Winged Victory of Samothrace.
-Once a royal palace, its stunning architecture blends history with art, making it a must-visit for any traveler.
+The Louvre Museum is an incredible place to explore.
+It’s not just the world’s largest art museum, it’s also the most visited!
+With over 35,000 masterpieces on display, you’ll find famous works like the Mona Lisa, the Venus de Milo, and the stunning Winged Victory of Samothrace.
+Once a royal palace, its beautiful architecture combines rich history with amazing art, making it a must-see for any traveler.
+You won’t want to miss it!
 The Louvre Pyramid, a striking glass and metal structure designed by Pei, serves as the museum’s iconic entrance.
-But to avoid the long entrance lines, book tickets online.
+However, to avoid the long entrance lines, book tickets online.
 You may also use the Porte des Lions or Carrousel du Louvre entrances instead of the main pyramid entrance.

 Musée d’Orsay